-After breakfast, we continue exploring Hue.
-Your day starts with a short visit to Thanh Toan Village where we can see the lively morning market.
+After breakfast, we will continue exploring Hue.
+Your day will start with a short visit to Thanh Toan Village where we can see the lively morning market.
 This is where the locals come to by their daily food.
 The nearby area is the 300-year-old Thanh Toan bridge and a Cultural Museum where you can visit and talk to the locals.

-Continue on to the Hue Royal Complex, former home to the Nguyen Dynasty, the last the last Monarchy of Vietnam from 1802 – 1945.
+Continue on to the Hue Royal Complex, former home to the Nguyen Dynasty, the last Monarchy of Vietnam from 1802 – 1945.
 You will explore the ancient and atmospheric walled Citadel which contains the former Imperial Palace and the Forbidden Purple City.
 Wind your way to visit Cat Tuong Quan Zen House.
 It’s a perfect combination of architecture, culture, and people.
-Here we had a chance to learn about Hue culture, experience Qigong and do meditation.
+Here we will have a chance to learn about Hue culture, experience Qigong and do meditation.

-For lunch, it is open for your choice of one of below options:
+For lunch, it will be your choice from one of the below options:

 Option 1: Taste Hue local food, special cake such as Banh Beo, Nam, Loc… (water fern cake, steamed rice pancake with shrimp and rice dumpling cake ) that made by rice flour.
 And try Bun Bo Hue (Hue beef noodle soup) in Dong Ba Market, where you can see a lot of ingredients for food, and explore the local life.

 Option 2: Feast on a vegetarian meal prepared by nuns at Dong Thuyen Pagoda, a temple located on the top of a hill with a fantastic view.
 Visit the kitchen to see how your meal is prepared in a wood-burning stove, then dig into your food in the company of the nuns who made it.
 Take the opportunity to learn about Buddhism or just get to know your friendly hosts.